forestgrape/coronavirus/index.md

     - membranes: only permeable for specific substances
 * specific:
     Some of the biological immune mechanisms are specific
-    - constant targeting through lifetime
+    - constant targeting throughout lifetime (can be stored in lifetime storage)
         * RNA pieces silencing mRNAs / other RNAs [to check whether this can't be adapted, probably unused DNA is used produce some silence RNA so the overall possibilities would be constant but what is in used would be adaptable]
-    - variable targeting through lifetime: [variable immune system](#variable-immune-system)
+    - variable targeting throughout lifetime: [variable immune system](#variable-immune-system)